christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 #The question to ask : Download or open the app ?

-For a user that has already installed the app, it's quite annoying to ask her to download the app... it's more "open the app".
+For a user that has already installed the app, it's quite annoying to ask her to download the app... a button "open the app" will suit better her situation.

 The problem comes from the fact **it is not possible to know from a web page if an app has been installed, for security reasons**.
 The same problem occurs on both IOS and Android devices.